thomfoolery/AIE5/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
    - Aspect Tested:
+     - General knowledge
 2. Read the following paragraph and provide a concise summary of the key points…
    - Aspect Tested:
+     - Can it accurately summarize content
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
    - Aspect Tested:
+     - Can it accurately follow word count instructions?
+     - Creative writing within supplied constraints.
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
    - Aspect Tested:
+     - Can it reason?
+     - Can it use logic?
+     - Reading comprehension
+     - Mathematical problem solving
 5. Rewrite the following paragraph in a professional, formal tone…
    - Aspect Tested:
+     - Can it apply a certain style to generated content?
+     - Can it role play?

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.